School Social Work Week

 School Social Workers from Carmel Central School District promote their role with a brochure (Thank you Kathy MacCarthy for sharing this as an example)

 There are many documents available on Common Core Standards and Social Emotional Barriers to Learning.
-One excellent source is the School Mental Health Project of ULCA.
-They have a document titled “Common Core Standards for a Learning Supports Component” that provides detailed standards that address the external (environmental) and internal (personal) factors that interfere with learning and teaching.
+One excellent source is the UCLA School Mental Health Project.
+They have a document titled “Common Core Standards for a Learning Supports Component” (29 pages) that provides detailed standards that address the external (environmental) and internal (personal) factors that interfere with learning and teaching.

 Annette Johnson, Jane Adams School of Social Work at the University of Illinois, underscores the value of school social workers in the National Association of Secondary School Principals (NASSP) Student Services column.
 Think of what could be accomplished if your school could hire another school social worker?
 Principal Leadership, written by Annette Johnson & Libby Nealis, March, 2014.